-By submitting a manuscript to ICCV, the authors assert that it has not been previously published in substantially similar form.
-Furthermore, no paper which contains significant overlap with the contributions of this paper either has been or will be submitted during the ICCV 2007 review period to either a journal or a conference (including ICCV 2007).
+By submitting a manuscript to CVPR, the authors assert that it has not been previously published in substantially similar form.
+Furthermore, no paper which contains significant overlap with the contributions of this paper either has been or will be submitted during the CVPR 2011 review period to either a journal or any conference (including CVPR 2011) or any workshop (including CVPR2011 workshops).
+Note that this is consistent with CVPR2010 but a strengthening from some previous CVPR policy, and papers violating this condition will be rejected.

-If there are papers that may appear to the reviewers to violate this condition, then it is your responsibility to: (1) cite these papers (preserving anonymity as described in Section 1.6 below), (2) argue in the body of your paper why your ICCV paper is non-trivially different from these concurrent submissions, and (3) include anonymized versions of those papers in the supplemental material.
+If there are papers that may appear to the reviewers to violate this condition, then it is your responsibility to: (1) cite these papers (preserving anonymity as described in Section 1.6 below), (2) argue in the body of your paper why your CVPR paper is non-trivially different from these concurrent submissions, and (3) include anonymized versions of those papers in the supplemental material.